carlosrasensio-zz/MarvelApp/README.md

 - More information in the detail view.
 - Pagination.
 - Add other kind of lists from service, like 'Comics' or 'Creators'.
-- Deleting correctly objects in the CoreData databases.
 - Improve the app UI/UX.
 Add some animations.
 - Improve the app Unit Tests and implement UI and Integration Tests.
 - Add more languages to the app.